 - If you are using a program other than Word, follow the appropriate similar procedure for your software.

-- Follow the same procedure for removing identifying information with the assignment sheet for the submission.
-This may require you accessing a Word copy of the original assignment to manually remove Course information.
-Contact your instructor if necessary.
+- Follow the same procedure for removing identifying information from the associated assignment prompt.
+Cut and paste the relevant information into a separate Word file, or contact your instructor if necessary.

-- Submit both the paper and the paper’s assignment sheet in Word format only.
+- Visit the Jan Rehner Prize website and submit both the paper and the paper’s assignment sheet.
 Fill out all the available fields.

-Submissions will be assessed by small teams of faculty at each year level.
-Winners will be notified via email by the end of May, and a transcript notation will be added to their student file.
-Further, successful nominees will be recognized at a Fall 2017 Department event.
+Submissions will be assessed by small teams of faculty paired with upper-year Professional Writing majors at each year level.
+Winners will be notified via email by the end of June 2020.

 If you have further questions about these guidelines, please contact Jon Sufrin at firstname.lastname@example.org.